tormjens/Smart-Plugin-Upgrader/README.md

 my-plugin-name/my-plugin-name.php
 ```

+Will probably work for all themes, as they require a `style.css` file.

 Initialize the plugin upgrade instance.
 The class takes two parameters; download url and slug.
 Both are required.

 For plugins: